pascalreinhold/REDRES/docs/user_manual/5databases.md

 The last list associated with an experiment is the *event* list.
 There, events are sorted by their *eventID*.
 In the rightmost column there is a `jump` button which will take you to the desired event, pulling up a cropped section of the simulation in the [Main Window](6windows.md#main-window), centered on the average position of all atoms participating in the event.
+Those atoms are highlighted in magenta.
 The currently selected event will be marked as `active` in the event list.
 You can exit the event mode by clicking on the `Leave Event Mode` button in the [Event Info Window](6windows.md#event-info-window), where you'll also be able to find more event-related information and settings.